forcedotcom/salesforcedx-vscode/docs/articles/apex/interactive-debugger.md

 - Complete standard debugging actions, including step into, over, and out, and run to breakpoint.
 - Output your results to the Debug Console.

+To debug subscribers’ sandbox orgs, use [ISV Customer Debugger](isv-debugger), which is part of the Apex Interactive Debugger extension.

-## Set Up the Apex Debugger
+## Set Up Apex Debugger

-The first time that you use the Apex Debugger in VS Code, complete these setup steps.
+The first time that you use Apex Debugger in VS Code, complete these setup steps.

 1. Add the `DebugApex` feature to the scratch org definition files for all the types of scratch orgs that you plan to debug:
    `"features": "DebugApex"`
 1. In VS Code, run **SFDX: Create a Default Scratch Org**.
 1. Choose a scratch org definition file that includes the `DebugApex` feature.
-1. When your scratch org is ready, assign permissions for the Apex Debugger to the org’s admin user.
+1. When your scratch org is ready, assign permissions for Apex Debugger to the org’s admin user.
    1. In VS Code, run **SFDX: Open Default Org**.
    1. In your browser, from Setup, enter `Permission Sets` in the Quick Find box, then select **Permission Sets**.
    1. Click **New**.